AshParker19/42_C-_modules/CPP_00/README.md

 In this exersice we learn how to use "streams" in C++ as we use "printf" in C. Also we learn how to use "string" class, ans how to call methods of a class.

 ### ex01
-In this exersice we understand the C++ way of working with infininite loops.
+In this exersice we understand the C++ way of working with infinite loops.
 We learn how to organize C++ projects, naming files and classes.
 We understand the difference between "public" and "private" in a class, and how to use constructors.
-We're introdused to setters and getters fuctions.
+We're introduced to setters and getters functions.

 ### ex02
 42 provided us with a test file and a header file.
 We had to write a class that would pass the tests.
 We learned how to use "const" in a class, and how to use "static" in a class.